 What’s unique about these earbuds is 1) the “voice centric experience”, and 2) the “Artificial Intelligence Personal Trainer”.
 But the implementation of both of those features is a joke.
 A huge stretch of the truth.

 OK, lets talk about “voice centric” first.
 How much of a vocabulary would you expect a voice activated running assistant to have?
 One the manufacture refers to as “Siri and Alexa’s super-fit cousin“?
-Maybe a 1000 words or more?
+Maybe a 1000 words or even more?
 Hundreds of words/terms at a minimum.
 Well, the reality is Vi only knows about 12 words or phrases and she does not know them very well.
 If you do not says the command phrase exactly correct she will not understand you.
 So that’s the input side – it sucks.
 Now the output side, which is simply pre-recorded sound clips.
 The Vi Team decided to do it this way so Vi sounds like a real person.
-What’s wrong with this pre-recorded speech is it starts to sound like a broken record, not human at all.
-Somewhere between the 3rd or 5th or 10th time hearing a clip it I can stand it any more.
+What’s wrong with this pre-recorded speech is it starts to sound like a broken record, not Artificial Intelligence at all.
+Somewhere between the 3rd or 5th or 10th time hearing a clip it I can’t stand it any more.
 After many hours of running with Vi hearing the same clips over and over again becomes super annoying.
-I prefer she say nothing until I ask for “heart rate” which is one of the things she can do right (if the say it correctly)
+I prefer she say nothing until I ask for “heart rate” which is one of the things she can do right (if you say it correctly)

 Lets talk AI Running Coach.
 I’ve never had a personal trainer or running coach, but I have 40+ years of running experience (I’m in my 50’s now).
 I would expect my coach to give me advice based on where we are running, what I’m doing, or doing wrong.
 That’s not what Vi does.
 Vi grabs a sound clip at random and plays it.
 This is more like Woody from Toy Story saying: “Someone poisoned the water hole“.
 It’s just a random sound clip.
 “Hey Kim, you should avoid running on concrete… bla bla bla” when I’m running on single track mountain bike trails miles from a road.
 That’s just one example, but this happens every few runs where the “couching” does not match my location or what I doing wrong.
 A lot of what Vi says isn’t couching anyway, it’s just random attaboys like “Hey, good job Kim“, and “I like what I see here”